WilliamUK17/new-system-script/README.md

 This will:
 1. Add a new user with the specified username.
 2. Optionally copy the .ssh folder to the new user's home directory and set correct permissions.
-3. Add the new user to the sudo group.
+3. Optionally add the new user to the sudo group.
-4. Optionally Install Docker and Docker Compose, and add the new user to the Docker group.
+4. Optionally install Docker and Docker Compose, and add the new user to the Docker group.
-5. Optionally Ensure that the correct version of Docker is installed based on your operating system.
+5. Optionally ensure that the correct version of Docker is installed based on your operating system.

 # Important Note
 As you always should please look over the script before running.
 It is safe to run but it is good practice to do so.